mendix/docs/content/en/docs/refguide/modeling/domain-model/associations/association-properties.md

 This corresponds to the **Owner** property for **Reference sets**.
 See the [Owner](/refguide/association-member-properties/#owner) section of *Association Tab Properties* for a more detailed discussion of the impact of changing navigability.

-Despite it's name, navigability is usually only important when adding or changing associations.
+Despite its name, navigability is usually only important when adding or changing associations.
 Making one object owner of an association does not prevent you reading the association from the non-owner end.

+#### 2.5.1 One-Way Navigable Associations {#one-way-navigable}

+One-way navigable associations are associations that allow navigation to associated entities only in a single direction: from parent to child.
+These associations are typically introduced by OData service integration, either through an external provider or the Mendix Data Hub.
+The major implications of one-way navigability are related to XPath use cases such as constraints and queries.

+All other domain model associations can be traversed in both directions.

 ### 2.6 Delete Behavior {#delete-behavior}